 Viruses are very clever.
 The whole purpose of invading the body of a human by a virus is survival.
 They need a compatible host so they can breed more virus cells and continue their species.
 When the virus invades the mother, it does a remarkable thing.
 It mutates to mimic the white blood cells the mother’s body is producing to kill them thus hiding from other white blood cells.

-Once the virus has taken the form of a white blood cell, they can go anywhere in the body, including through the placenta and into the fetus.
+Once the virus has taken the form of a white blood cell, it can go anywhere in the body, including through the placenta and into the fetus.
 Once in the fetus, the best place for these pathogens to multiple is the blood enriched brain.
 Because it is disguised, the virus passes easily within the brain bypassing the blood/brain barrier and invades the brain of the fetus.

 Research has shown that once the virus breaches the brain/blood barrier, it bursts out of the camouflage it wore into the child and attempts to multiply.
 Researchers have found evidence of this action during autopsies of fetuses when they dissected and studied the blood/brain barrier where they found the remnants of the camouflage shells used by the invaders.